codio/site/source/docs/teacher/create/public_private.html.md

 1. Go to the Private/Public Settings area and click the slider and 'Update' to save the changes
 <img alt="authtoken" src="/img/docs/manage_organization/public_private.png" class="simple"/>

+Organisation owners can also block Codio support team from being able to access members accounts to provide platform support.

 See also:

 - [Creating and importing a project](/docs/project/creating/)